lavanet/lava/x/pairing/README.md

 }
 ```

-To enhance security, a provider is created with two address: the vault address and the operator address.
-If the provider doesn't specify the operator address, it defaults to be equal to the vault address.
-When a provider stakes, the account from which the funds came from is regarded as the vault address.
-The vault address is used to hold the provider's funds and get rewards from the provider's service.
-Any other action done by the provider is using the provider's operator address.
-The only actions the operator cannot do are: staking/unstaking, modifying stake-related fields in the provider's stake entry and claim rewards.
-Finally, note that once an operator is registered through a provider staking, it cannot stake on the same chain.
+To bolster security, a provider is now associated with two addresses: the vault address and the operator address.
+If the provider doesn't specify the operator address, it defaults to being the same as the vault address.
+When a provider stakes, the account from which the funds originate is considered the vault address.
+This address is utilized to hold the provider's funds and to receive rewards from the provider's service.
+Any other actions performed by the provider utilize the provider's operator address.
+The operator address can perform all actions except for staking/unstaking, modifying stake-related fields in the provider's stake entry, and claiming rewards.
+It's important to note that once an operator is registered through a provider's staking, it cannot stake on the same chain again.

 Note, the `Coin` type is from Cosmos-SDK (`cosmos.base.v1beta1.Coin`).
 A provider can accept delegations to increase its effective stake, which increases its chances of being selected in the pairing process.
 The provider can also set a delegation limit, which determines the maximum value of delegations they can accept.
 This limit is in place to prevent delegators from increasing the provider's effective stake to a level where the provider is overwhelmed with more consumers than they can handle in the pairing process.
 For more details about delegations, refer to the dualstaking module README.